dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 {: #message3-reject title="EAP-EDHOC Server rejection of message_3" artwork-align="center"}

-{{message3-reject}} shows an example message flow where the EAP-EDHOC server sends the EDHOC message_4 to the EAP peer, but the success indication fails, and the peer sends an EDHOC error message.
+{{message3-reject}} shows an example message flow where the EAP-EDHOC server sends the EDHOC message_4 to the EAP peer, but the protected success indication fails, and the peer sends an EDHOC error message.

 ~~~~~~~~~~~~~~~~~~~~~~~
 EAP-EDHOC Peer                                   EAP-EDHOC Server